bsaunder/camel/eap_6/servlet_listener_cxf/README.md

-# Camel Servlet Listener Componenet w/ CXF
+# Camel Servlet Listener Component w/ CXF
 This is an example of using the Camel Servlet Listener Component to deploy a CXF SOAP Web Service using Contract First.
 It uses a custom Camel Context Lifecycle to build the CXF service and register it with the Camel Registry.

 # How to Run